Vector TSP: A Traveling Salesperson Problem with Racetrack-like Acceleration Constraints: Intermediate results and observations

-\begin{proof} Consider the instance shown in \cref{fig:opt_ETSP_vs_opt_VTSP}.
-On the left, the trajectory corresponds to \texttt{racetrack($\pi$)}, with $\pi$ an optimal visit order for the corresponding \ETSP instance, starting and ending at $p_0$ (whence the final deceleration loop).
-In contrast, an optimal \VTSP trajectory visiting the same cities (right picture) uses two less configurations, following a non-optimal visit order $\pi'$ for \ETSP.
-This lemma is also true if maximum visiting speed $\nu = 0$ (see \cref{fig:opt_ETSP_vs_opt_VTSP2}). \end{proof}
+\begin{proof} We provide a simple example in \cref{fig:opt_ETSP_vs_opt_VTSP}.
+On the left, a trajectory in \texttt{racetrack($\pi$)}, where $\pi$ is an optimal tour for \EuclideanTSP, starting and ending at $p_0$ (whence the final deceleration loop).
+Realizing this trajectory requires $22$ moves, but an optimal trajectory for \VectorTSP takes only $20$ (right picture) and corresponds to a tour that would be suboptimal for \EuclideanTSP. \end{proof}

-Hence, solving \VTSP does not reduce to optimizing the trajectory of an optimal \ETSP solution: the visit order is impacted.
-This leads to the following interesting open question.

-\begin{open} \textup{Let $P$ be a set of cities.
-Let $\pi$ be an optimal tour for $P$ in the \textsc{ETSP} framework.
-Let $T_{OPT}$ be an optimal trajectory for $P$ in the context of \VTSP (default setting).
-How different could the length of \texttt{racetrack($\pi$)} be from the length of $T_{OPT}$?} \end{open}